 3. The environment

-Your average Indian city/town/village is a primitive clusterfuck without running water or proper sewage disposal.
+Your average Indian city, town, village is a primitive clusterfuck without running water or proper sewage disposal.
 Casteism is rampant; stupid people need little motivation to be proud of what is after all a genetic accident.
-They think their bloodline is ‘pure’ and grind down in the dirt the ‘lower’ caste people.
+They think their bloodline is ‘pure’ and grind the ‘lower’ caste people down into the dirt.
 Respect for human life and dignity in India has to be the lowest in human civilization.

-Living and growing up here, you will learn, little by little, to let go of your humanity.
-You will get desensitized to the beggars and lepers in the street, emancipated, poor and trodden down.
-You will see old men and women driven out of their homes by their sons, their eyes pleading for mercy and trying to make sense of the plethora of people around them, who ignore their plight and pass right by.
+Living and growing up here, you will learn little by little to let go of your humanity.
+You will get desensitized to the beggars and lepers in the street: emancipated, poor and trodden down.
+You will see old men and women driven out of their homes by their sons, eyes pleading for mercy and trying to make sense of the plethora of people around them who ignore their plight and pass right by.

-Your average Indian will not even notice the squalor on the street, or the helpless human beings on the street.
+Your average Indian will not even notice the squalor on the street or the helpless human beings on the street.
 He will simply accept these things as a part of life, which is why things never improve.
-This man is the selfish product of a callous, heartless and evil system.
+He is the selfish product of a callous, heartless, and evil system.
 He will never change, and western democracies should not allow such people into their homelands.
 Not even for a ‘visit’.